stepheng123/Project_Take2/Documentation.md

 | People | As a nation built up on immigration, there's a huge potential to explore and understand the indigenous population of Australia. |
 | Energy | As a country that is rich of minerals, there's a huge potential to understand Australia's natural resources including fossil fuel, wind and solar. |

+## Lessons Learnt

+The team has a few key lessons learnt from this project.
+These are described as follows :
+- The data : The data exploration has always been a challenge for a topic that is very wide and diversed.
+The team was spoilt for choices, but had to limit its choices due to time constraints.
+In some instances, the data size was too large to work with.
+- The charts : The team learnt many different available visualisations.
+It was exciting to experiment with the different tecnologies.
+The team did find it challenging to learn and implement new js charts that was done before.
+However, this can be overcomed in due course.